When Your 3G Phone's Disconnected, Here Are Your Options

-Helping my family member get a "free" 4G phone from T-Mobile was surprisingly complicated, especially with the company making very clear that its 3G network was retiring in weeks.
-They did receive a text message stating they were eligible for a new 4G-compatible OnePlus phone -- but unlike other carriers who are handing out free 4G phones -- T-Mobile required a trade-in of a device that was in good condition.
+Helping my family member get a "free" 4G phone from T-Mobile was surprisingly complicated, especially with the wireless carrier making very clear that its 3G network was retiring in weeks.
+They did receive a text message stating they were eligible for a new 4G-compatible OnePlus phone -- but unlike other carriers that are handing out free 4G phones -- T-Mobile required a trade-in of a device that was in good condition.

 Should I attempt to trade in the clearly damaged iPhone?
 Should we dig out some other functioning phone and trade that in?
 And since we are ultimately paying for service, what happens if we can't get this family member a new device ahead of the 3G shutdown?